 Want to find a spot to sit quietly and cast a line while the rest of the family splash around in the lake?
 Fishing is permitted at Harrington Beach State Park, as are small watercraft.

-One day not enough for you?
+One day not enough for you at this popular state park near Milwaukee?
 You’ll find RV parking and shoreline campsites reserved for kayakers.

 Need a secluded and windswept spot to wander and enjoy nature?
 Located at Fox Point in northeastern Milwaukee County, you’ll find Doctors Park, home to the wild Tietjen Beach.